Who is this site for?

 This site was initially built for the Charities Facilities Management (CFM) Group, a national network for facilities managers in the voluntary sector.

 The CFM Group was established in 2008 by the chief executives of two small charities, Annette McGill and Sue Nyfield.
-They were both faced with major challenges related to buildings - relocating a museum and adapting a Grade 1 listed building to be accessible, respectively.
-They found that there was very little in the way of support and advice available for charities addressing these types of problems.
+They were both faced with major challenges related to buildings: relocating a museum and adapting a Grade 1 listed building to be accessible, respectively.
+They found that there was very little in the way of support and advice available for charities and community organisations that wanted to address these types of problems.

 After consulting with other charity chief executives, they decided to set up a grassroots network to promote information sharing and good practice about buildings, property and workplaces.